AndrewGalushka/BetterMe-Hackathon-2021/README.md

 # BetterMe-Hackathon-2021

 This project was created and written as part of 2 day hackathon at `BetterMe: Health & Fitness Apps`.
-The application itself is about CoreML and action classification.
+The application itself is about CoreML and actions classification.